lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 - `awakeFromNib()` has been overridden,
 - a property called `presenter` has been added, and
 - a method called `showReport` has been added, which we will discuss later.

-There is one other very significant change: the ViewController no longer knows where the transaction data comes from.

 Storyboards are a very important part of the Xcode workflow because of their visual layout and resultant documentation.
 Even though we are implementing VIPER, we would prefer to continue using Storyboards to define ViewController layouts.